Protecting People and Water in Mexico City

 Retaining Rondon: Creole Food in a Changing World is a piece that explores the social impacts of globalization and environmental degradation on the Caribbean Coast of Nicaragua.
-On the coast, palm oil plantations, overfishing and poorly planned growth are negatively affecting Creole communities, from their food choices to how and where they live.
+On the coast, palm oil plantations, overfishing, and poorly planned growth are negatively affecting Creole communities, from their food choices to how and where they live.
 To ensure the piece was relatable to a wide and general audience, I approached the topic of environmental degradation in the most personable way I could think of: through food.
-Whether your a farmer in Nicaragua or a teacher in Nebraska, everyone's got to eat.
+Whether you a farmer in Nicaragua or a teacher in Nebraska, everyone's got to eat.
 It's something we can all understand and relate to.
 Food is us.

 Storytelling is powerful.
 In editing and packaging a story, a storyteller shapes their subject's narrative through their own perspective.
-This project helped me acknowledge some of my own biases, ignorance and the cultural lens with which I see the world.
-As I continue to explore storytelling and environmental advocacy I ask myself: Am I doing justice to the experiences of those who's story I am sharing?
+This project helped me acknowledge some of my own biases, ignorance, and the cultural lens with which I see the world.
+As I continue to explore storytelling and environmental advocacy I ask myself: Am I doing justice to the experiences of those whose story I am sharing?

 Almost fifty years ago, my grandfather Bob Doerr woke up before dawn and drove down a winding gravel road to the Gasconade River.
 He slid his dark green fiberglass canoe into the water and with a gentle push of his oar he was off, not to return for a month.
 With my grandfather's 1971 river log in hand, I head back to the Gasconade River in southern Missouri to retrace a portion of his month-long canoe trip.

 River Roots is a sound-rich, narrative audio diary about my trip on the Gasconade and my attempt to better understand my environmental heritage.
 Over the years, the Gasconade River helped shape my grandfather's land ethic and work as an environmentalist.
 I inherited his care for the Earth, pursuing Environmental Systems Engineering at Stanford University with the aim of protecting water systems.

 Local history and family stories shape us all.
 Shining a light on my own family and our connection to the Gasconade River helped me reflect on the roots that have inspired my life's work.